Gunth15/gosome/project_template/README.md

 # Thanks for using Gosome

+## Env

+Delete the env file if you don't need it.
+Else, hide it by renaming it to `.env`

 ## database

 To finish setting up your database, you need to install a database driver(sqlite is installed by default).
 Configure the `sqlc.yaml` and `.env` file to your liking.